 The editors working with this program add or delete any word, phrase, or sentence from the video script.
 The application, in its turn, assembles the mimic and articulation to the given scenario by picking out the needed pieces from other parts of the footage.
 When the job is done, it’s impossible to differentiate between things actually spoken by the actor or speaker from those inserted by the application.

 The idea of the developers was this application should help video production by eliminating the need of reshooting the scenes where there was a slip of the tongue or critical phrase missed.
-Also, the technology can be beneficial for speeding up the video editing process.
+Also, the conversational ai technology can be beneficial for speeding up the video editing process.
 However, many people, especially those involved in politics and journalism, are growing worried because of the risk of this technology being used for creating fakes.
 Anyway, only time will show who is right and who is wrong.
 As of now, this is one of the newest video editing technologies presented.

 Reassemble the Footage Using Algorithmic Editing